-Cords are a huge eyesore, right?
-If you’re looking for a simple way to hide router and modem cords, this one is for you.
-Here’s how to hide wires with a mid-century side table.
+Cords, electronic devices, and cable boxes are a huge eyesore, right?
+If you're looking for a simple way how to hide modem and router cords, this one is for you.
+Here's how to hide wires with a mid-century side table.

 This post is part of my fun monthly challenge for thrift store upcycles.
 I got the base for my fun mid-century table at the thrift store.
-You’ll be shocked how I upcycled it to solve a major problem – how to hide router and modem wires!
+You’ll be shocked how I upcycled it to solve a major problem in a non traditional way – how to hide wifi router and modem wires!

 This how to hide router cords tutorial contains affiliate links, but nothing that I wouldn’t wholeheartedly recommend anyway!
 Read my full disclosure here.

-Here’s my solution for how to hide router and modem wires
+Here’s my solution for how to hide modem and router wires

 If you are stuck trying to figure out how to hide hideous electrical wires, I have a super simple and adorable DIY solution for how to hide router cords.